In 1800, something like 90 percent of the entire US population was

 rotating blades, wheels, sieves, and elevators.
 The grain collects in a tank

-tractors that drive alongside), while the chaff spurts from a big
+pulled by tractors that drive alongside), while the chaff

-exit pipe at the back and falls back down onto the field.
+and the stalks spurt from a big exit pipe at the back and fall back down onto the field.

 Inside a combine harvester